Mount Magazine State Park Overlook

 Drive Village Creek State Park

 The roads in Village Creek State Park near Wynne are a fall delight in eastern Arkansas.
-While there you can stop in at the park and visit The Ridges at Village Creek golf course.
+While there you can stop at the park and play a round at The Ridges at Village Creek golf course.

 Drive.
 U.S. 82

-U.S. 82 traverses the southern section of the state and an opportunity to see varied terrain, small towns, and state parks.
-Extend your trip by getting a cabin at Moro Bay State Park or a waterfront one at Lake Chicot State Park.
+U.S. 82 cuts across southern Arkansas, offering a drive through varied terrain, small towns, and state parks.
+Extend your trip with a cabin stay at Moro Bay State Park or a waterfront one at Lake Chicot State Park.

 Village Creek State Park